Get insider access

 -2.18 dB

-Good mid-range performance.
-The bump in low-mid is the continuation of the high-bass overmephasis, making the mid-range slightly muddy and cluttered.
-Mid-mid and high-mid are slightly under our target, pushing vocals/leads a bit to the back of the mix and giving more emphasis to the bass frequencies.
+These headphones have good mid-range performance.
+The bump in low-mid is the continuation of the high-bass overemphasis, making the mid-range slightly muddy and cluttered.
+Mid-mid and high-mid are slightly under our target, pushing vocals/leads to the back of the mix and giving more emphasis to the bass frequencies.

 6.1